zambo/frontend-coding-interview/docs/README.md

 - [ ] form validation with react-hook-form and zod
 - [ ] protected routes, let's try to keep it simple before using something like next-auth or better-auth

+note: was going to build the components from scratch, but since I'm going to run low on time, I'mm use shadcn for now..

+changed my mind, going to handle auth with next form actions

 ---

 ## BDD